What is Type 2 Inflammation?

 Sleep apnea and Type 2 inflammation

 Sleep apnea occurs when your muscles relax during sleep, causing soft tissue in the throat to break down and block the upper airway.
 This can result in a less airflow and oxygen making its way to the lungs.
+It can cause episodes of gasping, gagging, choking and coughing during sleep.

 ➤ Sleep apnea: symptoms, causes, diagnosis and treatment